Skip to main content

 • (Optional) Add a Description.

-• (Optional) Select Add link to attach external URLs (for example, a model registry or documentation link).
+• (Optional) Select Add link to attach external URLs to the App Deployment (for example, a model registry or documentation link).
 Each link must start with http:// or https://.
+These links have no affect on how the application runs and are accessed at App Deployments > Overview tab > View external links.

 • (Optional) Expand Metadata to add labels and annotations for sorting and filtering.